railsbridge-boston/docs-hardfork/sites/en/installfest/cloud9.md

 On the left-hand side of the environment, you should see a file tree, similar to browsing the files on your computer.
 You can view, edit, open, or add new files to your project here!

 The interface also allows you to open a new terminal window.
 Just click the plus (+) tab, and select 'New Terminal'

+### That's it!
+If you've made it this far, you've successfully completed Installfest!
+Be sure to stick around for the presentation on using the command line, and check out the [Installfest checklist](/installfest/checklist) before you go.